Ayush4958/JavaScript_Journey/README.md

 4. yield keyword
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Prototype in js
-In Lecture9.js, we learn about the Prototype  in js [topic going on ]... topic covered till now :-
+In Lecture9.js, we learn about the Prototype  in js , overshadowing the precious or built-in function by creating the other fucntion with the same name and also understand the chaining of prototype and also understand to set the prototype and does same thing with the Classes in js and also get to know difference between prototype chain and inheritance, topics covered :-
 1. Shadowing Prototype
 2. Prototype chain
 3. Setting Prototype
+4. Class inheritance
+5. pratcice of classes question from MDN documentation
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------